 "No One May Ever Have The Same Knowledge Again: Letters to Mount Wilson Observatory."

-From the archives of The Museum of Jurassic Technology in Los Angeles, Cittipunkt presents a satellite micro-exhibition and performative reading of "No One May Ever Have The Same Knowledge Again: Letters to Mount Wilson Observatory."
+From the archives of The Museum of Jurassic Technology in Los Angeles, Cittipunkt presents the satellite micro-exhibition "No One May Ever Have The Same Knowledge Again: Letters to Mount Wilson Observatory."
 This collection of letters sent to Mount Wilson Observatory (California) between 1915-1935 by observers outside of the scientific community, contain deviant, unscientific, intuitive, or imagined insights about space and astronomical phenomena.
 The letters and the marginal knowledge they contain raise questions about the relationship between truth and imagination, how the borders of perception are policed and the contours of reality defined.
 Is it possible to think about other forms and practices of knowledge production through the “Letters To Mount Wilson“?
 Modes that don’t want to or can’t be utilised or disciplined and which might resist a reification of knowledge itself?